soundflux/rhasspy-asr-pocketsphinx-hermes/README.md

 ```

 This will create a Docker image tagged `rhasspy/rhasspy-asr-pocketsphinx-hermes:<VERSION>` where `VERSION` comes from the file of the same name in the source root directory.

+NOTE: If you add things to the Docker image, make sure to whitelist them in `.dockerignore`.

 ## Command-Line Options